luferrer/psr-calibration/README.md

 pip install psrcal
 ```

 When you do that, torch, matplotlib and other libraries will also be installed, unless you already have the required versions in your system.
+It does not install joblib and ternary, which are only needed to run the scripts in the experiments dir.
+If you want to run those scripts, you can install those two packages separately.

 Alternatively, if you want the latest version of the code, you can: